IBM-Bluemix-Docs/cloud-object-storage-infrastructure/ordering.md

 6. Follow the **I'm Ready** link to get started with {{site.data.keyword.Bluemix}}.
 7. Ordering infrastructure services requires upgrading to a Pay-As-You-Go account.
 Upgraded accounts still receive runtime and service allowances, and are only charged for resources used.
 Go to the {{site.data.keyword.Bluemix}} catalog, and follow the link for **Cloud Object Storage - S3 API**.
 8. Follow the **Upgrade** link.
-9. Fill out the Contact and Billing information forms, check the box to acknowledge Cloud Service terms, and follow the **Submit Order** link.
+9. Complete the Contact and Billing information forms, check the box to acknowledge Cloud Service terms, and follow the **Submit Order** link.
 10. Follow the **Done** link, and wait for an email confirming your account upgrade.
 7. Next up is ordering a new {{site.data.keyword.objectstorageshort}} account!